 We view treatment as a collaborative effort.
 Your personal team includes more than your parathyroid cancer doctors and nurses.
 Additional experts who specialize in treating people with cancer will be involved if you need them — experts like a palliative care professional, social worker, dietitian or pharmacist.

 During and after treatment, your team continues to provide follow-up care on a schedule tailored to you.
 The SCCA Survivorship Clinic is also here to help you live your healthiest life as a parathyroid cancer survivor.

 Having too much calcium in your blood (hypercalcemia) is a common effect of parathyroid cancer.
 If you have high blood calcium, this is one of the first things your SCCA team will address.
-Your team will provide treatments to reduce your blood calcium and relieve any related symptoms you might have.
+We will provide treatments to reduce your blood calcium and relieve any related symptoms you might have.